-- > Fillings for anything other than decay or fracture.

-- > Polishing or reshaping fillings.

-- > Overhang removal.
+- > Fillings for anything other than decay or fracture. - Polishing or reshaping fillings. - Overhang removal. - > Fillings placed in the same tooth within two months of application of a caries arresting medicament.

-Pediatric Crowns
+Pediatric Crowns Covered at 50%

 Crowns can have two meanings in dentistry.
 Dentists call the part of your teeth you can see when you smile the crown.
 But most people think of a crown as an artificial covering that gets cemented into your mouth over a tooth.
 Artificial crowns cover teeth that have been severely damaged.
 In this section, we are talking about the second type of crown - the artificial covering.
-We pay 50 percent of the allowable expense for these services after you pay your deductible.
+Your plan also covers services that make the tooth more stable for a crown - such as building up the core of the tooth or inserting a pin to hold the crown in place.
+However, the Limitations are technical.
+Bring this book and ask your child's Dentist if their buildup meets these requirements.
+We pay 50 percent of the allowable expense for these services after you pay your Deductible.